phonowell/genshin-impact-script/doc/en/feature.md

 # Features

+- Automatic fishing

-- Automatic fishing and pickup
+- Automatic pickup

-- Combat assistance with features like skill cooldowns, one-click combat macros, and more
+- Combat assistance, including skill countdown, one-button combat macro, and other multiple functions

-- Keystroke recording and playback
+- Key recording and replaying

-- Additional features such as quick dialog skip, background mute, and more
+- Other multiple functions, such as fast skipping of plot, background mute, etc.